 There is a very wide spectrum of ways in which one could programme Mavis to learn this task.
 The options include head-spinning concepts and algorithms.
 Suitable approaches all have advantages and disadvantages.
 All that counts, however, it’s whether Mavis can spot and stop previously unknown malware, even when the “smell” is very faint or deliberately disguised to confuse it into an unfortunate misclassification.

 Training a machine to learn about malware

 A major problem for developers lies in proving that their implementation of Mavis intelligently detects unknown malware.
 How much training is enough?
 What happens when their Mavis encounters a completely new threat that smells clean?
 Do we need a second, signature-based system until we’re 100% certain it’s getting it right every time?
 Some vendors prefer a layered approach, while others go all in with their version of Mavis.

 Every next generation security product vendor using machine learning says their approach is the best, which is entirely understandable.
 Like traditional AV products, however, the proof is in the testing.
-To gain trust in their AI-based products, vendors need to hand them over to independent labs for a thorough, painstaking work out.
-It's the best way for the public, private enterprises, and governments to be sure that Mavis in her many guises will protect them without faltering.
+To gain trust in their AI-based products, vendors need to hand them over to independent labs.
+It’s the best way for businesses and governments to be sure that Mavis, in her many guises, will protect them.